Want to rank your gig on Fiverr’s first page but don’t know how? I know how it feels… You will be learning how to rank Fiverr gigs on first page.

 I was surprised why it happened that way, since I’ve heard a lot of people say Fiverr is one of the best sites to get Freelance jobs.

-I used the best Gig description the world could ever imagine, added the best quality video ever, downloaded the Fiverr mobile app and stayed online 24/7.
+As a matter of fact, I used the best Gig description the world could ever imagine; added the best quality video ever, downloaded the Fiverr mobile app and stayed online 24/7.

 But guess what… It didn’t work!